-XVIII.
-Collateral - This section has been updated to address collateral requirements for different types of investments now that the City is investing in certificates of deposit and other forms of deposit.
+2-284 Collateral - This section has been updated to address collateral requirements for different types of investments now that the City is investing in certificates of deposit and other forms of deposit.
 The requirement that collateral meet or exceed 102 percent of the market value ("haircut") is most applicable to pledged securities.
 As written, the policy does not address the use of letters of credit, which are typically used as collateral for a certificate of deposit.
 These letters of credit are written for the amount of the principal plus accrued interest and do suffice as collateral on these forms of deposit.
-The policy language has been updated as follows: "For pledged securities, the market value of the principal portion of collateral pledged for deposits must at all times be equal to or greater than 102 percent (102%) of the total amount of deposits plus any accrued interest, less the insurance amount provided by the Federal Deposit Insurance Corporation ("FDIC").
-For certificates of deposit or other forms of deposit, the District may accept a letter of credit issued by a U.S. Agency or Instrumentality.
-The value of the letter of credit must be equal to or greater than 100 percent (100%) of the total amount of deposits plus any accrued interest."
+The policy language has been updated as follows: "For pledged securities, the market value of the principal portion of collateral pledged for deposits must at all times be equal to or greater than 102 percent of the total amount of deposits plus any accrued interest, less the insurance amount provided by the Federal Deposit Insurance Corporation ("FDIC").
+For certificates of deposit or other forms of deposit, the City may accept a letter of credit issued by a U.S. Agency or Instrumentality.
+The value of the letter of credit must be equal to or greater than 100 percent of the total amount of deposits plus any accrued interest."

-Because the District's current depository is unable to fully comply with the provision related to substitution of collateral, the following was removed to avoid a compliance issue: "Collateralized deposits may require substitution of securities.
-Any depository institution requesting substitution of collateral must contact the City's Director of Finance for approval.
+Because the City's current depository is unable to fully comply with the provision related to substitution of collateral, the following sentence is being removed at this time to avoid a compliance issue: "Collateralized deposits may require substitution of securities.
+Any depository institution requesting substitution of collateral must contact the Director of Finance for approval.
 Written approval is required before any pledged security is released.
 The value of the substituted security will be calculated and substitution approved if the substitution maintains the required collateral level."
 (Note: The bank has indicated it will notify the City if excess collateral is being removed from the account, but that has not happened.
-Presently, the District's current depository is the only bank available to serve the District because it is within the city limits.
-Other options may be explored in the future.
+Presently, the City's current depository is the only bank available to serve the City.
+The City has the option to consider depositories that are not doing business within the city limits if the City Council "adopt[s] a written policy expressly permitting the consideration of applications received [from] a bank, credit union, or savings association that is not doing business within the [City], after taking into consideration what is in the best interest of the [City]...."
+(Texas Local Government Code, Chapter 105, Depositories for Municipal Funds, Section 105.011)

-XIX.
-Custody and Safekeeping - This section has been edited primarily to better differentiate the functions and responsibilities of custody and safekeeping.
-Several minor edits result in better wording.
-The requirement for delivery versus payment ("DVP") was moved from Sec.
-VIII.
-Authorized Investments.
+2-285 Custody and Safekeeping - This section has been edited primarily to better differentiate the functions and responsibilities of custody and safekeeping.
+Additionally, several minor edits result in better wording.

-XXI.
-Certification Form - This section includes revisions for terminology used in the Act (e.g., business organizations).
+2-287 Certification Form - This section includes revisions for terminology used in the Act (e.g., business organizations).
 Additionally, the sample form has been removed and replaced with the reference to the form requirements as stated in the Act, which is more appropriate given that the different types of organizations may use different terminology while still prescribing to the requirements of the Act.